-Lung cancer is typically diagnosed through a physical examination, chest X-rays and computed tomography, or a CT scan.
+Lung cancer is typically diagnosed through a physical examination, chest x-rays, and computed tomography, or a CT scan.
+Learn about the Fred L. Mazzilli Lung Cancer Screening Program at New York Methodist Hospital.

 Lung cancer is generally diagnosed in older individuals so there's an increased need for techniques that are well tolerated among the elderly.
 For a variety of reasons, seniors recover more easily following minimally invasive techniques.